 You can dethatch your lawn once a year.
 You should know when to dethatch your lawn.
 Just observe the lawn for a while.
 If the thatch is more than half-inch thick, set up your dethatching tools and get ready to work.

-Can I Mow and Dethatch at the Same time?
+Can I Mow and Dethatch at the same time?

 Is it Better to Dethatch or Aerate?

-Some people ask that which is better for their lawn between dethatching and aerating.
+Some people ask which is better for their lawn between dethatching and aerating.
 They are two different processes.
 And both are important for your lawn.

-Dethatching means removing the dead organic materials, like grass, roots, rhizome, etc., from your lawn.
+Dethatching means removing dead organic materials, like grass, roots, rhizome, etc., from your lawn.
 This process improves the health of the living grasses and makes the lawn look fresh.

 Here aerate means to make an easy way for the natural element (air, water, nutrition) to reach the soil and the grassroots.
 You can use any prick material.
-Just make some small whole of a quarter inch so that the air, water can quickly get through it.
+Just make some small whole of a quarter inch so that the air, and water can quickly get through it.

-Now you can ask, “Should I aerate or dethatch first?”
+Should I aerate or dethatch first?

-Because if you aerate before dethatching, the small wholes will block your dethatching task.
+Because if you aerate before dethatching, the small entire will block your dethatching task.
 But after dethatching, you can aerate your lawn without hesitation.

 Do I Need to Overseed After Dethatching?

 It’s a good idea to overseed after dethatching.
 When you dethatch, the soil gets its space back, taken by the thatch.
 Apply some good quality seeds and take care of these seeds.
-Thanks for reading this article.

 It’s generally recommended that you dethatch your lawn once every 1-2 years.
 This helps to keep the thatch layer from getting too thick, which can lead to problems like poor drainage and an increased risk of pests and diseases.